 It has been absolutely beautiful outside lately, so we took a little nature walk yesterday to pick out some favorite blooms, do some serious observing and gather inspiration for some nature art.
 When checking out one of MY personal faves (Iris!) we were totally blown away by the crazy cool patterns and beautiful color gradients on each petal.

 Isn’t it stunning?!?
 It’s so hard to capture in a picture, but the way the bright yellow and deep purple meet to create a soft pink in places is amazing.
-Upon further investigation, we found all sorts of patterns and color-mixing happening in our garden, and took a handful of examples in to create something with.
+Upon further investigation, we found all sorts of patterns and color-mixing happening in our garden and took a handful of examples inside to create something with.

 Knowing how well watercolors work for mixing, I grabbed a paint set and brushes and we started experimenting.
 By the time we were done, we had made a cute little collection of floral-inspired mini collages!

 There is so much more at work than cute crafting here though.
 In addition to the wonderful observational opportunities, this provides a nice introduction to patterns and art theory in nature.
 This was the perfect lead-in to other conversations about naturally occurring patterns in other earth sciences or biology (like leaves, trees, butterflies, constellations, rocks, etc.) and we can’t wait to tackle them in this new art style too!

 To make your own mini modern flower collages you’ll need:

 - A Glue Stick

 Note: You don’t have to do exactly what we did, but if you love an excuse to get out in nature, collecting examples of patterns and gradients in nature is a great outdoor activity for kids!
 You don’t even have to go far – we found all of our inspiration right in our own backyard.
 Once you’re done, you can reuse your nature inspiration for some paper straw and play dough fairy forests or create a habitat for pretend pets!

 Mini Modern Flower Collage Instructions: